 People who have been convicted of Prop 47 felonies, no matter how recently or long ago, are entitled to request resentencing or reclassification as misdemeanants, by filing an application or petition with the court where they were convicted.
 This applies to those long ago released from custody or probation, and those still serving time.
 For those still incarcerated, this could mean immediate release from custody followed by a shorter term of parole than would have originally occurred.

-People who may benefit from Prop 47 have only three years from November 5, 2014 to file a petition to determine if their convictions are eligible for reduction from felonies to misdemeanors.
-The statute allows for later filings "for good cause shown," but that will be a difficult test to meet.
+People who may benefit from Prop 47 have until November 4, 2022 to file a petition to determine if their convictions are eligible for reduction from felonies to misdemeanors.
+Their cases can be considered after that date if they can convince the court that their lateness is "for good cause," but that will be a difficult test to meet.